 All Directors and Senior Management Personnel shall conduct their activities, on behalf of the company and on their personal behalf, with honesty, integrity and fairness.
 They shall act in good faith, responsibility, with due care, competence and diligence, without allowing their independent judgement to be subordinated.
 They shall act in the best interests of the company and fulfill their fiduciary obligations.

 The Company is committed to benefit the economic development of the country in which it operates.
-Company shall not undertake any project or activity to the detriment of the wider interests of the communities in which it operates.
+The Company shall not undertake any project or activity to the detriment of the wider interests of the communities in which it operates.

-Company’s management practices and business conduct shall benefit the country, localities and communities in which it operates.
+The Company’s management practices and business conduct shall benefit the country, localities and communities in which it operates.
 To the extent possible and affordable and shall be in accordance with the law of land.
-It shall conform to trade procedure including licensing, documentation and other necessary formalities as applicable.
+It shall conform to the trade procedure, including licensing, documentation and other necessary formalities as applicable.

 Conflict of Interest:

 Each Director, every member of the Senior Management and every employee should endeavour to avoid any conflict of interests with the Company.
 A ‘conflict of interest’ exists where the interests or benefits of one person or entity conflict with the interests or benefits of the Company.
 The Directors, members of the Senior Management and employees must avoid situations involving actual or potential conflict of interest.

 Conflict of interest may also arise when a Director or a member of the Senior Management or an employee or members of his or her family, or an organization with which the Director or Senior Management or employee is affiliated, receives improper benefits as a result of the Director’s or Senior Management’s or Employee’s position.